ImaadhRenosh/CrackShot-AI-Powered-Crack-Detection-for-concrete-Structural-Health/README.md

 - [Acknowledgements](#acknowledgements)
 - [Contact](#contact)

-## Overview
+# Overview
-CrackShot is an AI-powered crack detection system designed to ensure the structural health of concrete structures.
+The AI-powered Concrete Crack Detection System, developed as part of the AI Capstone Project with Deep-Learning (IBM AI Engineering Specialization), is designed to ensure the structural health of concrete structures.
 Crack detection holds vital importance for structural health monitoring and inspection.
-By leveraging advanced machine learning techniques, CrackShot aims to provide accurate and efficient crack detection solutions.
+By leveraging advanced machine learning techniques, this project aims to provide accurate and efficient crack detection solutions.
+It uses a pre-trained ResNet18 model fine-tuned with PyTorch to classify concrete images into positive (cracked) and negative (non-cracked) samples, achieving a validation accuracy of 99.43%.

-## Objective
-- How to download and pre-process the Concrete dataset.
-Crack detection has vital importance for structural health monitoring and inspection.
-We aim to train a network to detect cracks, where images containing cracks are positive, and images without cracks are negative.
-This involves downloading the data, studying the dataset, and plotting a few images.
+# Project Aim
+The aim of this project is to develop a robust AI-powered system for detecting cracks in concrete structures by downloading and preprocessing the Concrete dataset, exploring the data through visualization, fine-tuning a pre-trained ResNet18 model for binary classification (cracked vs. non-cracked), and evaluating its performance through loss analysis and misclassification identification to ensure effective structural health monitoring.

 ## Technologies Used
 - **Programming Language:** Python